Resident Advocacy Coordinator

 · Participation in on-call rotation. (compensation provided)

-Applicants must be bilingual (English/Spanish).
-In addition, the ideal candidate will: have 2-3 years experience working with survivors of domestic violence and/or homeless families & individuals in residential and/or community based programs.
+Candidates should have 2-3 years experience working with survivors of domestic violence and/or homeless families & individuals in residential and/or community based programs.
 Knowledge of issues related to domestic violence, trauma, mental health & addiction with a particular emphasis on how these issues impact families is essential.
 Knowledge of issues related to child development & parenting is valuable.
-Life & employment experience are considered as valuable assets.
+While a Master’s degree is preferred, life & employment experience are considered as valuable assets.

 Additional Qualifications include: